o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 CTest registers entire modules of test code, which typically contain multiple individual tests of the same feature.
 To add new tests, complete a prerequisite and three major steps:

-* **Prerequisite**: Add a build target for the production code which tests will target.
+1. **Prerequisite**: Add a build target for the production code that the tests will target.

-1. Add a build target for tests which need to be compiled (not required for Python).
+1. Add a build target for tests that need to be compiled (not required for Python).
-2. Register your test module in a `CMakeLists.txt`.
+1. Register your test module in a `CMakeLists.txt`.
-3. Add individual test functions into the test module
+1. Add individual test functions into the test module.

 Specific steps vary for different types of tests, discussed in later sections.

 ## GoogleTest

-For many tests, it's easier to write in the same language as the production code which the test targets.
+For many tests, it's easier to write in the same language as the production code that the test targets.
 Since the majority of O3DE uses C++, the majority of its tests also use C++.
 O3DE's C++ tests are typically small [unit level](https://softwaretestingfundamentals.com/unit-testing/) tests of specific low-level functionality, which run extremely fast.
 O3DE uses [GoogleTest](https://github.com/google/googletest/blob/main/docs/index.md) along with utilities named [AzTest](/docs/user-guide/testing/aztest/aztest/).
 Part of AzTest is an execution wrapper named `AzTestRunner`.
 CTest calls `AzTestRunner` to load the C++ test library and the target library, and then execute any loaded GoogleTest tests.

 C++ production code for an O3DE feature gets built into a library, which is later loaded into an application.
 When writing C++ tests for this code, the test-code should similarly be built into its own separate library.
-This test-library will then declare a dependency on loading the production library it tests.
+This test-library then declares a dependency on loading the production library it tests.
 Building separate test-only libraries has the advantage of keeping production binaries lean and easy to ship, as well as free of extraneous ```#if defined``` blocks for test-only logic.
-This also ensures tests target the exact same interfaces which ship with the product.
+This also ensures that tests target the exact same interfaces that ship with the product.

 ### Registering new C++ tests